 Transactions with Interested Shareholders.
 The Delaware General Corporation Law contains a business combination statute applicable to Delaware corporations whereby, unless the corporation has specifically elected not to be governed by such statute by amendment to its certificate of incorporation, it is prohibited from engaging in certain business combinations with an "interested shareholder" for three years following the date that such person becomes an interested shareholder.
 An interested shareholder generally is a person or a group who or which owns or owned 15% or more of the target's outstanding voting share within the past three years.
 This has the effect of limiting the ability of a potential acquirer to make a two-tiered bid for the target in which all shareholders would not be treated equally.
-The statute does not apply if, among other things, prior to the date on which such shareholder.
-This encourages any potential acquirer of a Delaware corporation to negotiate the terms of any acquisition transaction which resulted in the person becoming an interested shareholder.
+The statute does not apply if, among other things, prior to the date on which such shareholder becomes an interested shareholder, the board of directors approves either the business combination or the transaction which resulted in the person becoming an interested shareholder.
 This encourages any potential acquirer of a Delaware corporation to negotiate the terms of any acquisition transaction with the target's board of directors.
 The Cayman Islands has no comparable statute.
 As a result, we cannot avail ourselves of the types of protections afforded by the Delaware business combination statute.
 However, although Cayman Islands law does not regulate transactions between a company and its significant shareholders, it does provide that such transactions must be entered into bona fide in the best interests of the company and for a proper corporate purpose and not with the effect of constituting a fraud on the minority shareholders.
 Our Memorandum and Articles, as well as our Code of Business Conduct and Ethics that applies to our officers, directors and employees outlines how to handle these types of transactions and other potential conflicts of interest.